sainath13/saiva/Books/Mazi Janmathep.md

 I should make this habit of taking notes while reading the book itself.
 That way the listening become more of an active activity than a passive leisurely activity.
 I guess thats true.
 Lets try that more going forward.
+To record an audio here to be honest, is it really working?
+Yeah, I think it’s working.
+This absolutely is a very good feature, and I actually am liking it very nice.